Cyclic Coordinate Dual Averaging with Extrapolation: Introduction

+where $\partial g(\vx)$ denotes the subdifferential set of $g$ at point $\vx$ and the same rules about choosing $\gB$ apply as for \eqref{eq:main-problem-eps}.

-To attain this goal for the general problem \eqref{eq:main-problem}, we propose a novel \emph{Cyclic cOordinate Dual avEraging with extRapolation (CODER)} method.
-To the best of our knowledge, this method is novel even in the setting of one block (i.e., in the full-gradient setting).
-Based on a novel Lipschitz condition for $\mF$ with respect to (w.r.t.)~a Mahalanobis norm that we introduce (see Assumption~\ref{assmpt:Lip-const} for a precise definition), in the general multi-block setting, CODER needs to equivalently access $O(L/\epsilon)$ equivalent full gradients to construct an $\epsilon$-approximate solution, where $L$ is the Lipschitz constant in Assumption~\ref{assmpt:Lip-const}.
-Moreover, if $g(\vx)$ is assumed to be $\sigma$-strongly convex ($\sigma>0$), the oracle complexity of CODER becomes $O\big(\frac{L}{\sigma}\log \frac{1}{\epsilon}\big)$.
+To attain this goal for the general problem \eqref{eq:main-problem}, we propose the \emph{Cyclic cOordinate Dual avEraging with extRapolation (CODER)} method.
+To the best of our knowledge, this method is novel even in the setting of one\footnote{A method of mirror-descent style \cite{kotsalis2020simple} shares a similar operator extrapolation idea.} (i.e., in the full gradient setting) or two (i.e., in the primal-dual setting) blocks.
+Based on a novel Lipschitz condition for $\mF$ w.r.t.~a Mahalanobis norm that we introduce (see Assumption~\ref{assmpt:new-Lip} for a precise definition), in the general multi-block setting, CODER needs to access $O(\hat{L}/\epsilon)$\footnote{Here, for simplicity, we suppress the dependence on the diameter of the feasible set and/or initial distance to optimum, and instead focus on the dependence on $\hat{L}$ and $\epsilon.$ Precise bounds involving the dependence on all problem parameters are provided in Theorems~\ref{thm:main-coder} and \ref{thm:main-coder-vr}.} equivalent full gradients to construct an $\epsilon$-approximate solution, where $\hat{L}$ is the Lipschitz constant in Assumption~\ref{assmpt:new-Lip}.
+Moreover, if $g(\vx)$ is assumed to be $\gamma$-strongly convex ($\gamma>0$), the oracle complexity of CODER becomes $O\big(\frac{\hat{L}}{\gamma}\log \frac{1}{\epsilon}\big)$.
 Both complexity results are dimension independent under the Lipschitz condition we define.
-In terms of the connection with the more traditional Lipschitz constant $M$ (see Eq.~\eqref{eq:standard-Lipschitz-assmpt}) of $\mF$, in general we show that $L\le \sqrt{m}M.$ However, the Lipschitz constant resulting from our analysis is often much lower than the Euclidean Lipschitz constant (see Section~\ref{sec:prelims} for a more detailed discussion).
-Meanwhile, the value of $L$ is strongly influenced by the order of cyclic updates that the algorithm takes, thus it partially explains the effectiveness of random permutations for CCM.
+In terms of the connection with the more traditional Lipschitz constant $L$ of $\mF$ (see Assumption~\ref{ass:Lip}), we show that in general $\hat{L}\le \sqrt{m} L$, where $m$ is the number of coordinate blocks. {Thus, even for the special case of smooth convex optimization and using the worst-case bound for $\hat{L}$, this constitutes a $\sqrt{m}$ (or $\sqrt{d}$ for coordinate methods) improvement over the state of the art for cyclic methods and is the first improvement in terms of the dependence on $m$ in nearly ten years.} {Moreover}, the Lipschitz constant resulting from our analysis is often lower than the Euclidean Lipschitz constant (see Section~\ref{sec:prelims} for further discussion).